ShumailaAhmed/AI-Workshop/README.md

 ### Loss Function

-Lets Define our Goal, provided a set of data points we need to find the parameters of a line that will fit this data adequately.
+Let's Define our Goal, provided a set of data points we need to find the parameters of a line that will fit this data adequately.
 Since our random initialization does not fit the data we need some sort of OPTIMIZATION algorithm that will adjust the parameters based on the total error.
-We will continue this until we get line with least error.
+We will continue this until we get a line with the least error.

-For every data point, the error is given by diffrence between predicted and true value.
+For every data point, the error is given by the difference between predicted and true value.

-It is obtained by subtracting the prediction at a point by actual Y value, the greater the diffrence, greater is the error.
+It is obtained by subtracting the prediction at a point by the actual Y value, the greater the difference, the greater is the error.

 ![Error in prediction](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/error.png)